alymatrawy/javascriptWordPuzzle/word puzzle/README.txt

 Launch:

--ensure you are in the correct directory (.../2406 A2 -ALL FILES ZIPPED Rev 1) -run the command --> node server.js
+-ensure you are in the correct directory (.../word puzzle) -run the command --> node server.js